magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 ## Compiler Optimization

 - `[[likely]]`/`[[unlikely]]` used in if-statements and loops whith logical decision.
-- `volatile` to tell compiler don't optimize.
+- `volatile` tells compiler don't optimize.
 - `constexpr` declares that it is possible to evaluate the value of the function or variable at compile-time.
 Such variables and functions can only utilize resources at compile-time.
   `constexpr char const*` is equivalent to `char const*const` but you cannot write `char const*constexpr` at current.
 - `consteval` force evaluate expression in compile-time.